I've lost count of the times I open an email that says, “I hate working out but I want to be fit.” It's so relatable.

-I mean, I love the idea of exercise.
-I love the feeling I get when I DO exercise.
-I love that exercise can transform a body, can make us healthier, can help us lose weight.
+Like you, I love the idea of exercise.
+Of course, I also love the feeling I get when I DO exercise.
+We can all appreciate the fact that exercise can transform, make us healthier, and even help us lose weight.

 As much as I love those things, I hate that it takes up part of my day.
-I do not enjoy having sore muscles, getting sweaty, or paying money to exercise aren't things I love.
+Having sore muscles, getting sweaty, or paying money to exercise aren't things I love.
 But as much as some of us hate exercise, we know that we must get in some physical activity on a daily basis.
 Not only for weight loss, but for physical and mental wellness.

 Maybe that sounds crazy but the health benefits extend beyond physical fitness.
 I have worked out on and off most of my life, I even exercised through six pregnancies.
 I have encouraged others to work out as well because I know that it's so important to get your heart rate up on a daily basis.

-Part of my life I’ve spent working out at the gym and part of it I have worked out at home.
-I have tried almost every form of exercise that’s been popular in the last 20 years!
-One key to being consistent with exercise is to make it something that you are doing for fun so you don’t realize you’re exercising.
+Part of my life I've spent working out at the gym and part of it I have worked out at home.
+I have tried almost every form of exercise that's been popular in the last 20 years!
+For me, the key to being consistent with exercise is to make it something that you are doing for fun so you don't see it as exercise.

 Here are a few things I don't like about the gym and/or working out at home and some solutions that I have found: